rtmigo/floca_flutter/README.md

 # How Floca works

-It is command-line app, that takes your `.csv` spreadsheet and generates a `.dart` file.
+Floca is a command-line app, that takes your `.csv` spreadsheet and generates a `.dart` file.

 You include the generated file in the project: